abesford/seizzmic-site-0c00b/src/pages/blog/local-sourcing-social-value-north-east-england.md

 image: images/Newcastle_Quayside_with_bridges.jpg
 author: src/data/authors/person-8gt2bfyjn.json
 ---
+We are based in North East England and operate anywhere.

 makes geography matter much less.
 And we have remote work becoming mainstream which means startups can be located anywhere and hire from anywhere.

 public procurement policy - social value